abheyogy/dotoolz/README.md

 To have a one click setup for all of my tools related to my hacker ego; These tools should setup a ubiquitous environment on all major Linux/Mac/Windows platforms and provide me with more time to chill, relax, spend time with my friends & play music.

+- These tools should be a comprehensive set which should automate and delegate things off GUI to provide a context switch free work environment.
+- These tools should allow me to retain my focus and be in a meditative state of flow for as long as I wish to work.

 RoadMap
 -------